 FAQ for Kit Kat Cookies

 - Can I make these with other candy?
 Yes you sure can!
-ALDI has a whole bunch of amazing Halloween candy - these would be great with Peanut Butter Cups or Snickers bars.
+These would be great with Peanut Butter Cups or Snickers bars.
 Just sub the equivalent amount (300g) worth, or you can do a mixture of different candies!

-- How do I store these?
+- How do you store chocolate chip cookies?
 I always store cookies at room temperature in an airtight container.
 You can warm up slightly in the microwave for 10-15 seconds before eating.
 This gets them nice and melty

-- How do you make them so round?
+- How do you make chocolate chip cookies round?
 I give them a 'cookie scoot' which is where I take a round cutter bigger than the cookie.
 I then 'scoot' them into shape just as they are hot from the oven.
 It works great!

 These Double Chocolate Kit Kat Chocolate Chip Cookies are perfect for using up Halloween candy.
 They are soft and chewy in the center and slightly crunchy around the edges, and are filled with chocolate chunks and chopped Kit Kat.